Iron Dextran Complex

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Anemia from a cause other than low iron stores or too much iron in your body.
+- If you have any of these health problems: Too much iron in your body or anemia from a cause other than low iron.

 - If you have an infection in the kidney.